Mettin Copier

-Mettin Copier (born 4 January 1989) is a Dutch-born Austrian footballer who plays for SG Quelle Fürth in the German Landesliga Bayern-Nordost.
+Mettin Copier (born 4 January 1989) is a Dutch-born Austrian footballer who plays for TV Leinburg in the German amateur leagues.

 Club career

 Copier played for youth teams SV Siveo'60 and USV Elinkwijk, before joining the academy of Dutch Eredivisie side AZ Alkmaar in 2007.
 He played extensively for Alkmaar's reserves, and was promoted to the senior team in 2009.
 After a short period on loan at Telstar in the Eerste Divisie in 2010, during which he played four games but found himself marginalized following a change of manager, Copier moved to FC Oss in 2010, playing 3 games and scoring 2 games for the team.

 Copier moved to the United States in 2011 to play for the Dayton Dutch Lions in the USL Professional Division in 2011.

 In summer 2014 he joined FC Breukelen from fellow amateurs RKSV Leonidas, in Rotterdam.

 In November 2017, Copier moved to seventh-tier Bezirksliga Mittelfranken 1 club ASV Fürth.
 Ahead of the 2019–20 season, he moved to the sixth-tier Landesliga Bayern-Nordost club SG Quelle Fürth.